HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 }
 ```

-Unlike Theme UI, though, it is not a CSS-in-JS framework.
-Instead, it uses your theme definition _at
+Unlike Theme UI, though, it does not use JavaScript to apply styles.
+Instead, it uses your theme
-build time_ to generate an actual stylesheet, containing nothing but composable **utility classes**,
+definition _at build time_ to generate an actual stylesheet, containing nothing but composable
-with names like `.f3` (for the third-largest font size) and `.pa1` (for the largest amount of padding).
+**utility classes**, with names like `.f3` (font size) and `.pa1` (padding).

 ```
 /* generated css */